Buffalo New York, USA Travel Guide

 For non-life-threatening issues (minor cuts, colds, sprains).
 A more affordable option.

-Like any major city, Buffalo has areas with varying crime rates.
+Like any major city, Buffalo has areas having a range of crime rates.
 The main tourist areas are generally safe.

 Cover emergency medical expenses, trip interruption/cancellation, baggage loss/delay.
 Compare policies via World Nomads, SafetyWing, or Insubuy.